PreyMa/PyString/README.md

 to their python equivalents.

-Maybe I will add other things here later on, when I need to extend my summary of frequenty functions.
+Maybe I will add other things here later on, when I need to extend my summary of frequently functions.